 The second phase of this procedure is also performed on an outpatient basis and does not require a night in the hospital.

-Recovery After MACI
+Recovery After the MACI Implant

 As your MACI implant resorbs back into your tissue, you will find that recovery from this procedure is easier and less painful than many other orthopedic surgeries.